Biography

 I joined the University of Portsmouth as a lecturer in GIS and Remote Sensing in February 2014.
 I was promoted to Senior Lecturer in December 2015.

-My research focuses on highly-dynamic glaciers and the geomorphological and sedimentological records they produce.
-This work is largely based on glaciers in the Arctic which exhibit surge-type behaviour, characterised by atypical periodic velocity increases and glacier advances.
-I am also interested in dynamic ice flow and deglaciation of the Quaternary ice sheets, and glacial lake outburst flood hazards in high mountain regions.
+My research focuses on surging glaciers, which are glaciological instabilites typically characterised by periodic velocity increases, downglacier mass redistribution and frontal advances.
+I am also interested in dynamic ice flow and deglaciation of the Quaternary ice sheets, and glacial hazards in high mountain regions.
 I use a combination of satellite data and fieldwork in my research in the following key areas:

-- The timings and dynamics of former ice masses in southernmost Patagonia
+3. The timings and dynamics of former ice masses in southernmost Patagonia and the UK and Ireland

 I teach the following topics at all levels from first year undergradaute (Level 4) to masters (Level 7):